datarefuge/workflow/metadata.md

 # Describers: CKAN/Metadata

-## What do Describers do
+## What do Describers do?
-- They creates a descriptive record in the [DataRefuge CKAN repository](http://datarefuge.org) for each bag
-- They links the record to the bag, and make the record public
+Describers creates a descriptive record in the DataRefuge CKAN repository for each bag.
+Then they links the record to the bag, and make the record public

 ## Getting set up as a Describer
   - Apply to become a Describer